Eagle’s Rest Road

 https://ridewithgps.com/routes/40629686

 Begin the ride in Dexter, a tiny town notorious for containing the bar where the roadhouse scene in “Animal House” was filmed.
 (You can start at the foot of Eagle’s Rest Rd, but you’ll be starting the ride with a leg-killing climb.)
-Ride south from Dexter on Lost Creek Rd (passing Lost Valley Rd—lots of getting lost around here) for about 4 miles, then turn L onto Eagle’s Rest Rd.
+Ride south from Dexter on Lost Creek Rd (passing Lost Valley Rd—lots of getting lost around here) for 3.6 miles, then turn L onto Eagle’s Rest Rd.
 Here begins the 20 miles of virgin woods I promised you.

 20 miles of this